wetbadger/countdowntotheinevitableheatdeathoftheuniverse/README.md

 # countdowntotheinevitableheatdeathoftheuniverse

-Countdown to the Inevitable Heat Death of the Universe
+The "official" Countdown to the Inevitable Heat Death of the Universe*.

-This is just a silly timer with a very big number.
-Maybe you can improve it, idk.

-Values do not need to be hosted on a server.
-It is based on the client machine's system time.
+Values are not to be hosted on a server.
+It is based on the client machine's system time to account for general relativity.

 *prediction of the end of the universe may change as the eons progress.